 Helpful information before you get started

 - Front will automatically import 50k of your most recent email messages unless the import functionality is disabled during the connection process.
 More on the import behavior here.

 - All imported emails will be archived by default.

 - Front has 2-way sync with shared mailboxes on Office 365.
 More the sync behavior here and exceptions here.

 - All Outlook folders will be converted into tags and applied to the conversation.
-The tags will be made public since you'll be adding shared mailboxes to the team workspace.
+The tags will be made public since you'll be adding shared mailboxes.